-One thing I’ve brought up before on the site is the tendency for people to derive investment theses from stock price performances.
-The example I’ve referenced before is the case of McDonald’s (NYSE: MCD) stock between around late-2011 and mid-2015; a period in which the share price hovered somewhere between $90 and $100 (i.e. pretty much flat).
+Something mentioned before on the site is the tendency for folks to derive investment theses from stock price performances.
+One example previously referenced is the case of McDonald’s (MCD) stock between late-2011 and mid-2015 – a period in which the share price hovered somewhere between $90 and $100.

 There are a few interesting observations.
-Firstly, between 2009 and 2013 McDonald’s managed to increase its total sales in every year.
-It suffered a sales drop in 2014, but went on to grow annual sales in each year after that.
-The year-on-year drop in 2014 was a little over 1%.
-Overall, sales growth between 2009 and 2017 has averaged around 2.5% per annum.
-In other words strip out inflation and everything looks very stable.
+Firstly, McDonald’s managed to increase its total sales in every year between 2009 and 2013.
+It suffered a 1% sales drop in 2014, but went on to grow annual sales in each year after that.
+Sales growth between 2009 and 2017 averaged around 2.5% per annum all said and done.
+Strip out inflation and that looks pretty stable.

 The same sentiment applies on a per-restaurant basis.
-Back in 2009 there were a total of around 13,980 McDonald’s outlets scattered across the United States.
-Systemwide sales – i.e. the sum of company run outlets and franchised ones – came to a shade over $31 billion.
-On average each restaurant therefore generated just over $2.2 million per annum in sales.
-Now let’s fast forward closer to the present day.
+Back in 2009, there were a total of around 13,980 McDonald’s outlets scattered across the United States.
+Systemwide sales came to a shade over $31b.
+Quick math suggests the average restaurant generated just over $2.2m per annum in sales.
+Now fast forward closer to the present day.
 Last year, the number of McDonald’s outlets was relatively flat on 2009 at around 14,025 nationwide.
-Total sales clocked in at around $37.6 billion, or around $2.6 million per outlet.
-Strip out inflation and once again we get a picture that appears very stable.
+Total sales clocked in at around $37.6b, or around $2.6m per outlet.
+Strip out inflation, and once again we get a picture that appears very stable.

 So why the fuss back in 2014 that cost the CEO his job?
 As far as I can see the absolute worse figure to bear in mind is 4.1%.
 That was the same store guest count decline in the United States in 2014.
-A pretty grim figure for sure but there are a couple of points to bear in mind.
+That is a pretty grim figure for sure, but a couple of points to bear in mind.
 Firstly, that rough patch gets offset somewhat by the international business and gains from pricing and per-capita spending.
-Overall comparable sales for 2014 were only 1% lower than the year before.
+Overall, comparable sales for 2014 were only 1% lower than the year before.

 Secondly, I like how McDonald’s managed to respond.
-It tweaks its menu, launches a global advertising campaign via its mega marketing budget, introduces self-ordering kiosks and it’s back to good figures again.
-The comparable sales figures for the three years following 2014 looks like this for the USA: 0.5%, 1.7% and 3.6%.
+It tweaks its menu, launches a global advertising campaign via its mega marketing budget, introduces self-ordering kiosks and it is back to good figures again.
+Comparable sales figures in the three years following 2014 looks like this for the USA: 0.5%, 1.7% and 3.6%.
 Guest count growth was also back into positive territory last year at 1% in the USA.
-Comparable sales in the USA are up 2.7% so far in 2018.
-As a shareholder I’d wager that the next ten years of 10-Ks won’t show anything materially worse than the last decade’s worth.
+Comparable sales in the USA are also up 2.7% so far in 2018.
+As a shareholder, I’d wager that the next ten years of 10-Ks won’t show anything materially worse than the last decade’s worth.
 Time will tell.